stackforge/occi-os/README.md

 #### Hacking the port number

-Currently nova compute will start the OCCI API on a random port.
-If you want to have it on a predefined port you will need to edit the 'flags.py' file in <path to nova>/nova/:

-    cfg.ListOpt('enabled_apis',
-               default=['occiapi', 'ec2', 'osapi_compute', 'osapi_volume', 'metadata'],
-               help='a list of APIs to enable by default'), cfg.IntOpt('occiapi_listen_port',
-               default=8787,
-               help='the port for external test apps'),

-Again the name you provide here should be identical to the name of the app you provided above (In this case 'occiapi')!

-After adding the 'listen_port' option in 'flags.py' you can also set the port option via the `nova.conf` configuration file:
+You can set the port option via the `nova.conf` configuration file:

     [...]
     occiapi_listen_port=9999